What is an Event?

 Add a message box as the code for the Button.
 Your code window might then look

-like this (we've used underscores to spread the code out over three lines) :
+like this (we've used an underscore to spread the code out over two lines) :

 Run your programme, and then click both of the buttons in turn.
 The same message box appears, regardless of which one you clicked.